bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3-3-1.md

 cd fsl-release-bsp
 ```

-Last, also needs put the kernel and u-boot source into your home directory in linux.It will be fetch with Yocto.
+Last, also needs put the kernel and u-boot source into your home directory in linux.It will be fetched with Yocto.

 ```
 cd $DEV_ROOT